wdoyle42/hoddatasci/lessons/01-intro.md

     ## 1 221999 Vande… TN      2009       2       3    0.202    1430    52303
     ## # … with 3 more variables: debt_mdn <dbl>, md_earn_wne_p6 <int>,
     ## #   ugds <int>

+What’s that weird looking `%>%` thing?
+That’s called a pipe.
+This is how we chain commands together in R. Think of it as saying “and then” to R.
+In the above case, we said, take the data *and then* filter it to be just the data where the institution name is Vanderbilt University.

 Many times, though we don’t want to see everything, we just want to choose a few variables. `select` allows us to select only the variables